biosensics/forge-squirrel-mac/README.md

 A package containing both a Maker and Plugin for electron-forge that automatically generates a JSON file compatible with Squirrel.Mac for static hosting on services such as S3.
 The Maker variant will also generate the zip package required for Squirrel.Mac to download the update.

+This package was originally designed for use with `@electron-forge/publisher-s3`, but should be usable with any static file host publisher if provided with the correct URL.

 ## Maker Usage
 ```ts
 // forge.config.js